AI agents vs AI copilots: Which should you use?

 FAQs

-1) Can an AI copilot act like an agent?
+1) Can a copilot become an agent?

 Bottom line